-Remember the recent cyber epidemic that has burst in flames in Ukraine and readily invaded the whole world?
+Remember the cyber epidemic that burst into flames in Ukraine and readily invaded the whole world?
 Assaults like this one prove that all the online transactions security we look for is yet imperfect - that one day all the machinery could give in to the fraud, all of a sudden.
 There are various types of fraud, but something that most hackers are aiming at is financial data security, primarily the bank accounts’ and transactions’ security.

-Things work differently with the in-system transactions though - as an example of which would be financial operations between the two users within the system.
+Things work differently with the in-system transactions though — an example of which would be financial operations between the two users within the system.
 At this point transactions can also function without an integrated payment provider due to all interactions happening within the system mentioned.
-The previously described fee collection methods are widely used in the financial apps of all sorts, going along with the other features.
+The previously described fee collection methods are widely used in financial apps of all sorts, going along with the other features.